JaneaSystems/nodejs-mobile-samples/ios/native-xcode-node-folder/README.md

 An iOS Xcode project that uses the [`Node.js on Mobile`]( https://github.com/janeasystems/nodejs-mobile) shared library, as an example of using a Node Project folder inside the Application.

-The sample app runs the node.js engine in a background thread to start an HTTP server on port 3000 and return the `process.versions` value.
+The sample app runs the node.js engine in a background thread to start an HTTP server on port 3000 and return the `process.versions` value alongside the result of using the [`left-pad` npm module](https://www.npmjs.com/package/left-pad).
 The app's Main ViewController UI has a button to query the server and show the server's response.
 Alternatively, it's also possible to access the server from a browser running on a different device connected to the same local network.

 ## Prerequisites
 To run the sample on iOS you need: